Fast5 netball: Fast5 rules

+Competitions

+Fast5 Netball World Series

+The Fast5 Netball World Series is an international Fast5 tournament organised by World Netball.
+The series features the top six national netball teams, according to the World Netball Rankings.
+Between 2009 and 2011 it was known as the World Netball Series.
+New Zealand won the inaugural series and were initially the competition's dominant team.
+Between 2009 and 2018, they won seven of the nine tournaments played.
+During the 2020s, Australia won three successive titles.
+Since 2022, the series has also featured a men's netball tournament.

+All Sectors Netball League

+Trinidad and Tobago's All Sectors Netball League embraced the new fastnet, and then the revised Fast5 rules early on.
+Since 2010, each division has played a fastnet or Fast5 knockout competition.
+The winners receive a Justin Bowen trophy.

 Netball Superleague

 In 2017, Netball Superleague teams began playing in the British Fast5 Netball All-Stars Championship.
 Loughborough Lightning won the inaugural championship after defeating Team Bath 35–33 in the final.

 Commonwealth Youth Games

 In 2023, Fast5 netball made its debut at the Commonwealth Youth Games.
 Australia won the inaugural tournament after defeating South Africa 35–23 in the gold medal match.